danaabdi/E-commerce_Data-Hackathon-2025/README.md

-Modecraft Ecommerce Data Analysis Project
-📝 Project Overview
-For the 6th DubsTech Datathon, we analyzed data from Modecraft, an ecommerce store offering various household items.
-The company sought insights from both operational and marketing perspectives to guide strategic decisions.

-📙 Data Description
-The dataset contained over 500,000 order records with the following columns:

-InvoiceNo (Unique Invoice ID)
-StockCode (Unique Product ID)
-Description (Product Name)
-Quantity (Total units purchased)
-InvoiceDate (Date and time of the invoice)
-UnitPrice (Price per unit in pounds)
-CustomerID (Unique Customer ID)
-Country (Country of origin for the order)
-🗑️ Data Cleaning Process
-Our data preparation involved several key steps:

-Initial Assessment:
-Examined data dimensions and structure
-Identified null values across columns
-Analyzed basic statistics to understand data distribution Handling Negative Values
-Identified and removed negative quantities (likely returns or inventory adjustments) Documented the percentage of data removed
-Handling Missing Values:
-Replaced null CustomerIDs with "Unknown Customer" Replaced missing product descriptions with "Unknown Product" Feature Engineering:
-Renamed "Description" column to "Product Name" for clarity Added a "Season" column based on the month from InvoiceDate Created a "Month" column to enable time-based analysis Final Verification:
-Confirmed all null values were properly addressed Saved the cleaned dataset for further analysis
-📁 Files in this Repo
-retail-data-cleaning.ipynb
-This file contains all the Python code used to clean the data.
-At the very end of this Python notebook, we exported a cleaned version of the data in the format of a CSV file.

-seasonal-performance-dashboard.pbix
-This file cannot be viewed directly from GitHub, but it can be downloaded it viewed on the Power BI Desktop app.
-It contains our "Seasonal Business Performance" dashboard.

-📊 Canva
-All other links can be found in our Canva presentation!
+# 🛍️ Modecraft Ecommerce Data Analysis Project

+## 📝 Project Overview
+For the 6th DubsTech Datathon, we analyzed data from **Modecraft**, an ecommerce store offering various household items.
+The company sought insights from both **operational** and **marketing** perspectives to guide strategic decisions.

+---

+## 📙 Data Description

+The dataset included over **500,000 order records** with the following columns:

+- `InvoiceNo`: Unique Invoice ID
+- `StockCode`: Unique Product ID
+- `Description`: Product Name
+- `Quantity`: Total units purchased
+- `InvoiceDate`: Date and time of the invoice
+- `UnitPrice`: Price per unit (GBP)
+- `CustomerID`: Unique Customer ID
+- `Country`: Country of origin for the order

+---

+## 🗑️ Data Cleaning Process

+### 🔍 Initial Assessment
+- Reviewed dataset dimensions and structure
+- Identified null values across key columns
+- Ran summary statistics to understand distributions

+### ➖ Handling Negative Values
+- Removed negative `Quantity` values (likely returns)
+- Documented the percentage of data removed

+### ❓ Handling Missing Values
+- Replaced null `CustomerID`s with `"Unknown Customer"`
+- Replaced missing product descriptions with `"Unknown Product"`

+### 🛠️ Feature Engineering
+- Renamed `Description` to `Product Name` for clarity
+- Extracted `Month` from `InvoiceDate`
+- Added a `Season` column based on invoice month

+### ✅ Final Verification
+- Verified there were no remaining nulls
+- Saved cleaned dataset for downstream analysis

+---

+## 📁 Files in this Repository

+- `retail-data-cleaning.ipynb`:
+  Jupyter notebook containing all the Python code used for data cleaning.
+  ✅ Outputs a cleaned `.csv` at the end.

+- `seasonal-performance-dashboard.pbix`:
+  Power BI dashboard file showing **Seasonal Business Performance**.
+  📌 To view it, download and open with **Power BI Desktop**.

+---

+## 📊 Additional Visuals

+All visuals, insights, and summary slides are available in our
+📎 [Canva Presentation](#) *(Insert your Canva link here)*

+---

+**Made with 💡 for the DubsTech 6th Datathon**